 - Child may be "blocked up"

 - Suppository or enema was given but did not work

 - You think your child needs to be seen, but the problem is not urgent

 Contact Doctor During Office Hours

 - Leaking stool

 - Suppository or enema was needed to get the stool out

 - Infrequent stools do not get better after changes to diet.
-(Exception: Normal if breastfed infant over 1 month old and stools are not painful)
+Exception: normal if breastfed infant more than 1 month old and stools are not painful.

 - Stool softeners are being used and have not been discussed with your doctor

 - Painful stools occur 3 or more times after changes to diet